-During the late days of summer its still warm enough to sit out in the garden and enjoy a sandwich with your drink and as the autumn nights draw in, there will be a cosy fire in the hearth.
-It has five delightful bedrooms named after Shropshire Hills and Woodland Areas of outstanding natural beauty, all tastefully decorated to very high standards with contemporary design and all equally equipped with private en-suite bathroom, Spa toiletries and crisp white linen.
+During the late days of summer when it is still warm enough to sit out in the garden, you can enjoy a sandwich with your drink and as the autumn nights draw in, there will be a cosy fire in the hearth.
+It has five delightful bedrooms named after Shropshire Hills and Woodland Areas of outstanding natural beauty, all tastefully decorated to very high standards with contemporary design and all equally equipped with private en-suite bathroom, toiletries and crisp white linen.

 Main Road, Dorrington,